 Physicians may search for job opportunities online.

-REQUIREMENTS FOR J WAIVERS FOR IMGs
+J WAIVERS FOR IMGs

 States require that IMGs pass certain tests and complete a medical residency program in the U.S. before they can qualify for licenses.
 Since 1976, U.S. immigration laws have forced thousands of IMGs to obtain “J-1” visas in order to pursue medical residencies and fellowships in the U.S. By law, any IMG who uses a J-1 visa for this purpose is subject to the two-year foreign residency requirement mentioned above.